elephant-xyz/AI-Agent/README.md

 ## Overview

-The seeding process is a multi-stage workflow that transforms property data into blockchain-verified assets through a structured approach involving  mining and minting steps.
+The seeding process transforms property data into blockchain-verified assets through a structured workflow.
+The Foundation team provides initial data on GitHub, and developers complete the seeding process by transforming, validating, storing, and minting using the Elephant CLI.

 ## Seed Group Architecture